-Known as the “Pearl of the Adriatic”, Dubrovnik is the most popular tourist destination in all of Croatia, and the city is also a UNESCO World Heritage Site.
+Known as the “Pearl of the Adriatic”, Dubrovnik is the most popular tourist destination in all of Croatiaall of Croatia, and the city is also a UNESCO World Heritage Site.
 Even visiting during peak season, it was still an affordable city.
 It’s also easy to get around, whether by walking or public transportation.
 The most popular area is Dubrovnik’s Old Town, Stari Grad, defined by its city walls.

 Before I dive in, my first tip to you is to bring your student id with you if you have one – no matter where you travel.
 Bonus points if yours is like mine and doesn’t have an expiration date on it!
 Within reason, you can still use that id for a while after you’ve graduated to score discounts while traveling.